rujxtastic/wasd/README.md

 10. Attach the wheels to the axles the motors produced.

 # How to use
-Simply plug it into a USB-C power supply and move around!
+Simply plug it into your computer via USB-C and move around!